MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-synapse.md

 You can use the Azure Synapse Link to connect your Dataverse data to Azure Synapse Analytics to explore your data and accelerate time to insight.
 This article shows you how to perform the following tasks:

 1. Connect your Dataverse data to your Azure Synapse Analytics workspace with the Azure Synapse Link service.
-2. Query your data in Azure Synapse Analytics workspace.
+2. Query your data in Azure Synapse Analytics workspace with the built-in Serverless SQL Pool.
+3. Query multiple Dataverse databases with the built-in Serverless SQL Pool.
+4. Transform your data with an Apache Spark Notebook.
-3. Generate a Power BI Report by connecting to the Serverless SQL Endpoint from your Azure Synapse Analytics workspace.
+5. Generate a Power BI Report by connecting to the Serverless SQL Endpoint from your Azure Synapse Analytics workspace.
-4. Unlink your Azure Synapse Link.
+6. Unlink your Azure Synapse Link.

 > [!NOTE]
+>
 > - Azure Synapse Link for Microsoft Dataverse was formerly known as Export to data lake.
 The service was renamed effective May 2021 and will continue to export data to Azure Data Lake as well as Azure Synapse Analytics.
 > - This feature is still in preview and preview features are are not complete, but are made available on a “preview” basis so customers can get early access and provide feedback.
 Preview features may have limited or restricted functionality, are not meant for production use, and may be available only in selected geographic areas.